towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 All IAM users and roles with access privileges to our Data Catalog objects are part of the `IAMAllowedPrincipals` group.
 The `Super` permission enables a principal to perform every supported Lake Formation operation (`SELECT`, `CREATE`, `DELETE`, and so on) on the database or table on which it is granted.

 By registering the locations of existing Data Catalog resources (e.g. S3 buckets) in Lake Formation, we can start using Lake Formation to govern access to our data.

+## What are the governed tables in the AWS Lake Formation?

+A governed table is a new Amazon S3 table type that supports **ACID transactions**.